DanislavKamenov/ReactJS-Course-Project/README.md

 - private messaging between users;
 - moderation features including: category access restriction, user bans and complete removal of users.

+The goal of the project is show the core concepts of building an application with React.
+In this project I've used:
+- Regular React Components;
+- Higher Order Components;
+- React state;
+- Observer for managing login, logout and notification state;
+- Custom services with helper functions.

 ### Prerequisites